Degree: BA

 Required courses

-Students must complete the seven required courses below, for a total of 24 credit hours.
+Students must complete the required courses below, for a total of 39 credit hours.
+See which courses are being offered next semester.
 All course descriptions can be found in the Undergraduate Academic Catalog.

-In addition to the required courses, students must complete 24 credit hours of elective courses, 12 of which must be Public Service (Administration) courses offered by CU CU Denver School of Public Affairs, and 12 of which may be taken from other departments with academic advisor approval.
-All Public Administration course descriptions can be found in the Undergraduate Academic Catalog.
+In addition to the required courses, students must complete 9 credit hours of elective courses, which may be taken from other departments with academic advisor approval.
+All course descriptions can be found in the Undergraduate Academic Catalog.

 Public Administration elective courses